Our History

 OUR BRIEF HISTORY

-The Manyu people are an ethnic group indigenous to the Manyu Division in the Southwest region of Cameroon.
-The exact origins of the Manyu people are not well documented, but it is believed that they have lived in the region for several centuries.
+The Manyu people represent an indigenous ethnic group native to the Manyu Division, situated within the Southwest region of Cameroon.
+Although precise documentation regarding the origins of the Manyu people is limited, prevailing historical evidence suggests that they have inhabited this area for several centuries, evolving alongside the dynamic socio-political landscape of the region.